 How Bench can help

 The filing type you choose can be more costly for your business or save you money.
 Talking about your options with a tax professional helps you understand the impact of each so you can make the right choice for your specific needs.
 At Bench, we handle your bookkeeping.
-And with a premium subscription, you also get access to unlimited, on-demand consultations with our in-house tax professionals.
+And with a premium subscription, you also get access to unlimited, on-demand consultations with our tax professionals.
 They’re available to talk about any decision you want professional, experienced support on.
-Bench’s tax professionals work in tandem with our in-house bookkeeping team to ensure your reporting is up-to-date with any changes you make to your business.
+Bench’s tax professionals work in tandem with our bookkeeping team to ensure your reporting is up-to-date with any changes you make to your business.
 Learn more.

 How to file Form 8832